 Warning: When the HyperStar lens and CCD camera are mounted on the telescope, there is the potential for damaging the corrector plate if caution is not exercised at all times.
 Be especially careful not to bump the CCD camera or HyperStar lens while they are attached to the telescope.
 Also, be sure that all cables from the CCD camera are properly tied off to prevent them from pulling on the camera and lens.
 Additional tips and warnings are clearly marked throughout the assembly instructions.
 As long as care is used, no problems will occur.

 Parts List

 The HyperStar Lens Assembly includes two pieces:

-- HyperStar Lens - Secondary Mirror Holder
+- HyperStar Lens - Secondary Mirror Holder (shipped attached to the HyperStar lens)

-Secondary holder (shipped attached to lens) & HyperStar lens
+Secondary holder and HyperStar lens